dclause/hermes-five/README.md

 # Hermes-Five

-### The Rust Robotics &amp; IoT Platform
+### The Rust Robotics & IoT Platform

 [![License](https://img.shields.io/github/license/dclause/hermes-five)](https://github.com/dclause/hermes-five/blob/develop/LICENSE)
 [![build](https://github.com/dclause/hermes-five/workflows/Build/badge.svg)](https://github.com/dclause/hermes-five/actions/workflows/build.yml)
 [![test](https://github.com/dclause/hermes-five/workflows/Test/badge.svg)](https://github.com/dclause/hermes-five/actions/workflows/test.yml)
 [![codecov](https://codecov.io/gh/dclause/hermes-five/graph/badge.svg?token=Q39BP43C5P)](https://codecov.io/gh/dclause/hermes-five)

-**Hermes-Five is an Open Source, [Firmata Protocol](https://github.com/firmata/protocol) based, IoT and Robotics programming framework.**
+**_Hermes-Five_ is an Open Source, [Firmata Protocol](https://github.com/firmata/protocol) based, IoT and Robotics programming framework.**

 _The Hermes-Five project is done on my spare time; it does not intend to compete with any other solutions you might want to try,_
 _Hermes-Five reason to be is for [the author](https://github.com/dclause) to learn more about Rust and to create the foundation for HermesIO platform._
 _The original intend is to mimic the functionality of [Johnny-Five](https://johnny-five.io/) framework where is finds its inspiration._

 ## Features

-Hermes-Five is a Rust library designed to control Arduino or supported boards remotely using Rust code.
+_Hermes-Five_ is a Rust library designed to control Arduino or supported boards remotely using Rust code.

 ## Instructions

-_@todo
+_@todo_

 ## Examples